MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/show-relevant-search-results.md

 > [!IMPORTANT]
 >  Creating a custom ranking model is a complicated process.
 Only expert users should create custom ranking models.

 In most cases, the ranking models in SharePoint Online provide good search result ranking, and you can also influence the ranking of search results with query rules.
 If you have a relevance need that the standard ranking models don't provide, you can create a custom ranking model.
-[Create a custom ranking model by using the Ranking Model Tuning App](https://support.office.com/article/345be622-2f63-450c-bd65-869ce830b7c1).
+[Learn more](create-a-custom-ranking-model.md).

  **Export and import search settings**